43°F

 But despite declining, the officers put Marquez in mechanical restraints and a wheelchair, according to the lawsuit, holding him down against his will.

-Joined by a third security officer, the men then pushed Marquez onto the pavement with what the complaint described as “excessive force,” causing him to suffer injury to his head, face, jaw, teeth and right eye.
+Joined by a third security officer, the men then pushed Marquez onto the pavement with what the complaint described as “excessive force,” causing him to suffer injuries to his head, face, jaw, teeth and right eye.

 The manager on duty, Alexis Padilla, is also named as a defendant in the lawsuit for allegedly failing to ensure that a report was filed about the incident.